-We are restricted by covenants in the MSLP Loan, the Amended CNB Loan Agreement, the PPP Loans, the Madryn Security Agreement and other government assistance programs.
+We are restricted by covenants in the MSLP Loan, the Amended CNB Loan Agreement, and the Madryn Security Agreement.
 These covenants restrict, among other things, our ability to incur additional indebtedness, which may limit our ability to obtain additional debt financing.